 An affair is a very powerful addiction.
 The craving to be with the lover can be so intense that objective reality doesn’t have much of a chance.
-The fact that a spouse and children may be permanently injured by this cruel indulgence doesn’t seem to matter.
+Their spouse and children may be permanently injured by this cruel indulgence, but it doesn’t seem to matter.
 All that matters is spending more time with the lover.
 That makes it an addiction.

 Even the one-night stand may be an addiction.
 It may not be an addiction to a particular lover, but it may still be an addiction —to one-night stands.
 In affairs that have low emotional attachment, the addiction is often to the act of having sex itself, rather than to a particular lover.